 Recognising the high quality of teaching, the Conference of Rectors upon the request from the Academic Quality Assessment Committee, on 23 March 2002 awarded the philosophy degrees at our Institute with a 2-year-quality certificate, which was subsequently extended by another 5 years.

 The Institute had developed dynamically until the establishment of the University of Zielona Góra.
 The first rector, prof. Kisielewicz, who held the opinion that there are far too many professors, is responsible for a long-lasting crisis, leading to the outflow of a number of faculty to other academic institutions.
 The bad times are over now and we are gradually reclaiming our prestige.
 Four faculty members successfully passed the habilitation procedure, while additional three professors began working with us in recent time.
 In addition, a number of our past students began working as assistant professors.
 The Institute is predominantly known in Poland for the works of two research teams.
 One of these deals with the relations between science and philosophy, while the other with Russian philosophy.
 The faculty take part in international and national conferences, publish in the most prestigious journals, including those from the ISI Master Journal List, and publish specialised book series.

-As of today, the Institute has 19 faculty members: 10 senior members (with habilitation degree), 8 assistant professors (with PhD) and 1 research assistant (with PhD).
+As of today, the Institute has 18 faculty members: 10 senior members (with habilitation degree) and 8 assistant professors (with PhD).
 Also, there are 20 students currently studying for a PhD.